Musenkishi/Atelier/readme.md

 * TextView
 * CardView

 If the supplied view is or extends `View`, PaletteLoader will apply the color to the background.
 If view extends `ImageView` and you use `.mask()`, PaletteLoader will apply the color to the image, not the background.
 And lastly if view is, or extends `TextView`, the color will be applied to the text, not the background.
+If view is or extends `CardView`, PaletteLoader will apply the color through `.setCardBackgroundColor()`.

 ```java
 PaletteLoader.with(context, uniqueStringForBitmap) //For reuse purposes uniqueStringForBitmap could be the url for the image.